 City employees earn sick leave benefits and varying amounts of paid vacation based on their length of service with the City.
 Vacation days may not be carried over or accrued past one year.
 Accumulated unpaid vacation is payable to employees upon termination.
 Under certain circumstances, accumulated sick leave is payable at fifty percent (50%).
-Compensated absences are reported in accrued salaries and payroll taxes in the government-wide and proprietary fund financial statements.
+Compensated absences are reported in the government-wide and proprietary fund financial statements.
 Only those amounts which came due (matured) are recorded in the governmental fund financial statements.